Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 # Exercises: Components

+## Exercises: Level 1

 1. What is the difference between a regular function and an arrow function?
 2. What is a React Component?
 3. How do you make a React functional component?
 4. What is the difference between a pure JavaScript function and a functional component?